 Make sure to give your kitty space when they appear stressed.
 If you notice their fur standing on end or their ears flattening, back away.
 Don't antagonize them by laughing or trying to pet them.
 Don't point at them.
 Give your cat alone time so they can calm down.
 When they choose to be around you again, provide them with treats, pets, and other things they like.
 Try playing with them, using interactive toys.

 Hissing felines that seem unnerved or unable to calm down may need some extra help.
-Try dropping some CBD oil on their food or giving them CBD cat treats.
+Try adding some drops of CBD oil for cats on their food or giving them CBD cat treats.
 CBD is a non-psychoactive phytocannabinoid found in hemp.
-It reacts with the cannabinoid receptors found in your cat’s endocannabinoid system (ECS).
+It reacts with the cannabinoid receptors found in your cat's endocannabinoid system (ECS).

 Your cat's ECS helps balance their mood even when there are outside factors like new environments and loud kids.
 CBD can give them a calming feeling, leaving them less likely to feel scared or tense.
 This will promote less hissing if CBD is combined with proper space and treatment.